insaneinside/symtern/README.md

-# Symtern: a curated selection of interners for Rust
+# Symtern: Fast general-purpose interners for every use case

-Symtern is a curated selection of interner implementations written in Rust.
+Symtern is a selection of high-performance interner implementations written in Rust.

 Interners, which take complex values and map them to trivially-comparable stand-ins that can later be resolved back to their source values, are often